apache/zeppelin/scripts/vagrant/zeppelin-dev/README.md

 ### What's in this VM?

-Run the following commands, and should see the expected versions:
+Runing the following commands in the guest machine should display these expected versions:

 `node --version` should report *v0.12.7*
 `mvn --version` should report *Apache Maven 3.3.3* and *Java version: 1.7.0_85*